 Through mismeasurement and a tiny bit of miscommunication, I have a beautiful, handmade just for me engagement ring that is half a size too big.
 Oh, and because Papi Chulo ordered the wedding bands at the same time to make sure they match, that ring is (presumably) too big, too (post-wedding edit: yep, it’s too large, too!).
 All three of our rings have a unique textured exterior and engraved writing hidden inside, which made me hesitant try traditional resizing methods.
 Besides, who wants to hand over a brand new ring for resizing?

 After exploring my at home-type resizing options, watching videos showing you how to cut your ring and bend it (uhhh, no!), and reading a litany of reviews, I gave up and bought some of those clear plastic “ring snuggies,” tried them, and hated them because the way they stick out on the palm side of the ring was uncomfortable and unattractive.
 After a little thinking and experimenting, I finally realized that I could reversibly resize my ring in a way that didn’t show using clear-drying, food grade silicone adhesive.
 It sounds strange, I know, but it works and I’m here to show you how in this tutorial!
-An entire tune of silicone costs less than any other “temporary” ring resizing option I’ve seen, it actually works, and it doesn’t damage your ring.
+An entire tube of silicone costs less than any other “temporary” ring resizing option I’ve seen, it actually works, and it doesn’t damage your ring.

 Materials for resizing your ring